pmiakish/upskillpay-project/README.md

 ### Used patterns

+The application uses the behavioral, creational and structural design patterns:
+- '*Command*', '*Decorator*' and '*factory method*' for HTTP-requests handling in a controller
-- The application uses the behavioral design pattern '*Strategy*' and the factory method to produce suitable combinations of column names for result set ordering in generated SQL-queries
+- '*Strategy*' and the '*factory method*' to create suitable column names combinations for complex ordering in generated SQL-queries

 ## Program features